liamkesatoran/liamkesatoran.github.io/projects/project-6.md

 # All dates must be YYYY-MM-DD format!
 date: 2020-01-19
 labels:
-  - Data Exploration
+  - Finance
-  - Supervised Learning
+  - Feature encoding
   - Classification
   - Feature selection
-summary: Jupyter notebook showing how to select relevent feature to make classification.
+summary: Jupyter notebook showing how to select a few relevent features from a high dimensional dataset in order to do classification and analysis.
 Operating on a banking loan dataset.
 ---